 Now is still a great time to both buy and sell in our real estate market.

 2020 has been a wild year, to say the least, and it’s time for one last market snapshot before it ends.
-Before I get into the latest numbers, I want to thank all our clients, friends, and family for supporting the Kelly Cook Real Estate Group.
+Before I get into the latest numbers, I want to thank all our clients, friends, and family for supporting the Cook & Associates Real Estate Advisors.

 Right now, there are about 10,000 active properties for sale in the Phoenix Metro area, and inventory stands at 1.4 months of supply.
 In other words, if no other homes came on the market, it would take 1.4 months to sell off all available listings.
 The good news is that roughly 7,300 homes came on the market during November.
 The bad news is that 8,200 homes came off the market, which means supply and demand continue to be pinched.
 The average days on market, meanwhile, is 38 days.